clobrano/letsdo/README.md

     $ letsdo --force
       Starting task 'unkown'

-and if you've forgotten to start/stop a task at the right moment, just use the --time flag followed by the HOUR:MINUTE string of the correct moment
+and if you've forgotten to start/stop a task at the right moment, just use the --time flag followed by the HOUR:MINUTE string of the correct moment.

+## @Contexts, +tags and autocompletion

+One can specify the task with @contexts (only one per tasks) and +tags (no limits) and Letsdo bash completion is smart enough to autocomplete also @contexts and @tags.
+Use --autocomplete flag for more information